darrencodes0/VitalRec/README.md

 # hospital-records-db-project

-using flask, html, css, sql, mongodb, python
+Using flask, html, css, sql, mongodb, python

-contributors: darren liu, kevin hong, andrew park
+## Setup
+Install all the dependencies:
+- pip install -r requirements.txt

+!
+Make sure you activate a virtual environment before installing dependencies !

+## To start Flask Application

+Type the following command into terminal

+- python app.py

+#### Collaborated with 2 members: Kevin Hong and Andrew Park